sonerzengin/sonerzengin/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on Html,Css,JavaScript...
+- 🔭 I’m currently working on Html,Css,JavaScript,ReactJS,NextJS...

 - 📫 Also using Front End technologies like Bootstrap,ChakraUI,TailwindCSS,SASS...

-- 🌱 I’m currently learning  React.js,Redux etc.
+- 🌱 I’m currently learning Apollo GraphQL...

 - 📫 How to reach me: sonerzengin9@gmail.com || mail.sonerzengin@gmail.com